department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - And, what information would you expect to be included in that document (or documents)?

-- Where would you expect to be able to find a record of that document, especially if it required you to self-schedule an appointment as a next step?
+- Where would you expect to be able to find a record of that document on VA.gov, especially if it required you to self-schedule an appointment as a next step?

-- Where would you expect to find those types of documents from past requests to receive care by another provider?
+- And, what about finding those documents for appointments that you've already had.
+Where would you expect to find those documents on VA.gov?

 -------

 ## Task #1 - Usability Testing - 20 minutes

 - Ok, thank you!

-- So now I'll have you try a prototype for scheduling an appointment online with a community care provider; based on a request you recently made for receiving physical therapy.
+- So now I'll have you try a prototype for scheduling an appointment online with a community care provider, imagining that you recently requested to self-schedule physical therapy during a recent appointment.

-- In the prototype, some things you’ll be able to select, while other things you won’t.
-None of your actual information is included, and this won’t affect your account or VA benefits in any way.

 - Do you have any questions about that before we get started?